dangoslen/dangoslen-me-site/content/blog/writing-software-is-like-growing-a-garden.md

 </center>

 There are many - many - analogies to writing software.

 Building a building.
 Creating a city.
 Trying to change the tires of a car while driving.

 None are perfect, but they each help convey an idea about the complex work that is writing software.
 There are many factors to consider, including an ever-changing set of requirements and needs to be met.
-Plus, once you build software, you usually don't demo it and start over - even though sometimes that is the only thing you can do.
+Plus, once you build software, you usually don't demo it and start over fresh.
+We often build software upon existing software, which creates tension between refactors, rewrites, and new features.

-I want to add another analogy: growing a garden.
+I want to add another analogy that I've found helpful over the years: growing a garden.

 ## Gardening Newb